Quick Stats

 Overview

 YouthBridge Community Foundation, established in 1877 as the German General Protestant Orphan's Association, has evolved from a direct-care provider into a community foundation serving the Greater St. Louis region.
-With over $105 million in total assets, YouthBridge partners with donors, families, and businesses to support charitable causes through leadership, grants, and donor services, with a particular emphasis on children and youth organizations.
+With over $105 million in total assets, YouthBridge partners with donors, families, and businesses to support charitable causes through leadership, grants, and donor services, with a particular emphasis on children and youth organisations.

 YouthBridge's unique approach positions them as "philanthropy advisors" who actively bridge personal values, business interests, and community needs.
-Under the leadership of CEO Barbara Carswell since 2021, the foundation emphasizes a partnership model of grantmaking rather than merely transactional funding relationships.
+Under the leadership of CEO Barbara Carswell since 2021, the foundation emphasises a partnership model of grantmaking rather than merely transactional funding relationships.

 Funding Priorities

-Grant Programs
+Grant Programmes

-Heritage Grant - Amount varies Supports child and youth-serving organizations regularly supported by fundholders.
+Heritage Grant - Amount varies Supports child and youth-serving organisations regularly supported by fundholders.
 Recipients selected based on merit ("what you do rather than who you know").
 Provides flexible funding that can be used for capacity building, strategic planning, and unrestricted support.

 Child Welfare Capacity Building Grant - Generally $10,000 Aids nonprofits whose primary mission ensures the safety, permanency, and well-being of children by addressing child abuse and neglect through foster/adoption care, prevention, and treatment.
-Partnership with Children's Trust Fund of Missouri (noted as past program).

 Wayne C. Kaufmann Charitable Foundation - Amount varies Administered by YouthBridge, this foundation accepts applications by invitation only but welcomes inquiries.
 Seeks to improve care and welfare of people in the community through educational or health-related services, or assistance to lower income and disadvantaged adults and children.
-First consideration given to Lutheran-affiliated organizations.
+First consideration given to Lutheran-affiliated organisations.
 Recent grants include $10,000 to Ranken Jordan.

 Priority Areas